MCP Tools Reference

 "Implement the Card component" → AI callsimplement_component({ name: "Card" })

-"What changed in Button since last stamp?" → AI callsrun_diff({ name: "Button" })
+"What changed in Figma since I last built these?" → AI callsrun_diff()

 "Scan Figma and regenerate tokens" → AI callsrun({ stage: "scan" })thenrun({ stage: "tokens" })